How Do You Calculate Startup Costs?

 Use Business Credit Cards for Certain Startup Costs

 Business credit cards have significantly higher spending limits than personal credit cards.
-They will also keep your business finances separate from your personal finances, which makes it much easier to track expenses.
+They will also keep your business finances separate from your personal funds, making it much easier to track expenses.
 Using your personal credit card to cover expensive startup costs could wreck your credit score and severely inhibit your ability to access affordable business loans.

 There’s a lot of business credit cards to choose from.
 But only some are specifically designed for saving money on startup costs.
-The Brex Corporate Card, for instance, offers a myriad of discounts and credits on common expenses for tech startups, like digital marketing services and CRM (Customer Relationship Management) platforms.
-The rewards program also earns points towards other common expenses like travel and recurring software charges.
+For instance, the Brex Corporate Card offers many discounts and credits on tech startups’ everyday expenses, like digital marketing services and CRM (Customer Relationship Management) platforms.
+The rewards program also earns points towards other ordinary expenditures like travel and recurring software charges.

 Set Aside Emergency Funds

 You should also secure sources of borrowed funds like business credit cards and business lines of credit.
 Both are suited for similar purposes, like covering sudden expenses or paying bills when cash flow dries up.
 The difference is the size of the expense they are designed to cover.
-While business credit cards are designed for mid-sized expenses, business lines of credit can cover larger expenses like bulk inventory orders or new equipment.
+While business credit cards are designed for mid-sized expenses, business credit lines can cover more considerable costs like bulk inventory orders or new equipment.
 Using a business credit card for this purpose would ruin your credit score and cause your interest rate to spike.

 Don’t Order Too Much Inventory